vinceskahan/v5wiki/sdr-rpi-recipe.md

 # Use software-defined radio (SDR) on raspberry pi to collect data

-This is a guide to build a very low-cost system that will collect data from any number of wireless sensors.
+This is a guide to build a low-cost system that will collect data from any number of wireless sensors.
 The recipes in this guide use a USB software-defined radio (SDR) plugged in to a raspberry pi, collecting data from Acurite temperature and temperature/humidity sensors.
 This approach will work with many other types of sensors from other manufacturers, and it will run on other types of computers and operating systems.

+It took me about 2 hours to build this system.
+That includes the time to remove all of the hardware from its packaging, place the sensors around the house, take the dog for a walk, and a take short break to eat some freshly baked cookies.

 ## What does it look like?